Brandon Lowe Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- Lowe has picked up an RBI in 31.4% of his games this year, with more than one RBI in 20.0% of his games.
-He has also produced three or more runs in five contests.
+- Lowe has picked up an RBI in 32.4% of his games this year, with more than one RBI in 19.7% of his games.
+He has also plated three or more runs in five contests.

-- In 34.3% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (11.4%).
+- He has scored in 33.8% of his games this year, with two or more runs scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.